gildean/node-flowdock-stream/README.md

 __flowdockStream.send(__ *flow*, *message*, [*commentToId*], [*callback*] __)__

-  - Function that can be used to send a `message` to the `flow` (you can pick the flow-name from the flows-object by the id in an event-callback).
+  - Function that can be used to send a `message` to the `flow` (you can pick the flow-name from the flows-object by the id in an event-callback, see the example).
 Optionally you can pass an message-id as the third argument to send the message as a comment to a previous message.
 Also takes an optional callback which is passed to the underlying *request* module.

 License